-- Establishing and implementing robust planning and control cycles that cover strategic and operational plans, priorities and targets - Engaging with internal and external stakeholders in determining how services and other courses of action should be planned and delivered - Considering and monitoring risks facing each partner when working collaboratively including shared risks - Ensuring arrangements are flexible and agile so that the mechanisms for delivering outputs can be adapted to changing circumstances - Establishing appropriate key performance indicators as part of the planning process in order to identify how the performance of services and projects is to be measured - Ensuring capacity exists to generate information required to review service quality regularly - Preparing budgets in accordance with organisational objectives, strategies and medium term financial plan - Informing medium and long term resource planning by drawing up realistic estimates of revenue or capital expenditure aimed at a sustainable funding strategy.
+Plann ing interventions The Corporate Plan sets out the key deliverables for the coming year $\blacktriangleright$ Establishing and implementing robust planning and control cycles that cover strategic and supported by individual Directorate and Service business plans, which connect service objectives and associated actions to the community ~ operational plans, priorities and targets vision and corporate priorities.
+Engaging with internal and external stakeholders in determining how services and The Corporate Leadership Team (CLT), Executive and Scrutiny other courses of action should be planned and Committee receive regular monitoring and exception reports on the delivered Considering and monitoring risks facing each achievement of corporate objectives.
+In addition, regular performance reports are issued to Corporate Directors and Executive Portfolio partner when working collaboratively including shared risks holders containing performance data specific to their remit. $\triangleright$ Ensuring arrangements are flexible and agile The Programme Management Office (PMO) defines and maintains so that the mechanisms for delivering outputs can be adapted to changing circumstances standards for managing Transformation projects, to co-ordinate management information, provide best practice advice, guidance and ≻ Establishing appropriate key performance templates for project management through the Business Change indicators as part of the planning process in order to identify how the performance of Project lifecycle, and to provide specialist consultancy in areas such as business case development, risk management and benefits services and projects is to be measured realisation.
+Ensuring capacity exists to generate The Transformation Programme has defined programme governance information required to review service quality regularly The Transformation Programme has defined programme governance arrangements in place.
+Significant projects for the Council have a $\succ$ Preparing budgets in accordance with Corporate Leadership Team lead, and all have a Senior Responsible organisational objectives, strategies and medium term financial plan Officer (SRO) and Financial Support Officer.
+Benefits realisation tracking and a summary of project delivery and exceptions is reported $\succ$ Informing medium and long term resource monthly to the Transformation Board. planning by drawing up realistic estimates of revenue or capital expenditure aimed at a sustainable funding strategy.
+1